sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_advanced.rst

     sage: E.category()
     Join of
-    Category of differentiable manifolds over Real Field with 53 bits of precision and Category of metric spaces
+     Category of smooth manifolds over Real Field with 53 bits of precision and Category of complete metric spaces
     sage: E.base_field() is RR
     True
     sage: E.metric()